 - Serving size: The recipe yields 2 cups of sauce.
 I usually need ⅓ to ½ cup of sauce per serving, so this recipe should make 4-6 servings.

 - Soak time: I recommend soaking the cashews overnight.
 This way you can be sure that the cashews are soft enough to make a super creamy sauce.
-But if you forget to soak them or have a very powerful blender, you can soak them for 30 minutes in hot water.
+But if you forget to soak them, you can boil them for 5 minutes.

 - Cooking: The sauce might thicken when you cook with it.
 Simply add more water to the sauce when that happens.

 - Storage: You can store the sauce in your refrigerator for a week.
 Or you can freeze it.